-Maximise the goodness in your pasta dinner by making this delicious homemade broccoli pesto served with green beans and new potatoes.
+Maximise the goodness in your dinner by making this delicious homemade broccoli pesto served Ligurian-style with pasta, green beans and new potatoes.
 A filling, nutritious and tasty vegan dinner.

 As an Amazon Associate I earn from qualifying purchases.
 Affiliate links are marked with *.

 Serving pesto with pasta, green beans and potatoes is a traditional recipe from the Liguria region in north western Italy.
 It's sometimes known as pasta alla ligure.